Mise à jour: 28 Sep 2023

 According to the 2019 UNEP study Temperature rise is ‘locked-in’ for the coming decades in the Arctic, the tipping point has already been reached.
 As a result of melting permafrost, methane (and other short-lived climate pollutants) could be released faster than expected.
 An albedo-positive ice shield has been lost, resulting in a powerful feedback loop pushing temperatures ever higher.
 The accelerating climate instability in the polar region is likely to affect the global climate, exceeding previous predictions of when the global tilt will occur.

 The high human and environmental stakes in this emerging situation require targeted policy and a geopolitics of ice.
-Indeed, the environmental issue is directly linked to human rights.
+Indeed, this environmental issue is directly linked to human rights.
 The UN has regularly sounded the alarm about melting ice, and national initiatives have begun to protect existing glacial ice.

 The current challenge is integrating glacier protection into the transnational environmental law framework.
 Regional definitions concerning the legal status of mountain glaciers have been developed over time.
-From a state perspective-for example, in Italy or in certain Latin American States-glaciers are essentially thought of in continuity with the watercourses that follow them.
+From a state perspective — for example, in Italy or in certain Latin American States — glaciers are essentially thought of in continuity with the watercourses that follow them.
 In Switzerland, the preamble to the Protocol on Nature Protection and Landscape Conservation of the Alpine Convention recognizes the exceptional importance of glaciers.

 Moreover, the cryosphere and mountain glaciers provide many ecological benefits related to the UN Sustainable Development Goals (SDGs).
 Societies can benefit from so-called cryosphere services by provisioning, regulating, cultivating, reflecting, and supporting basic human needs, ecological conservation, and economic development.
 According to the Cryosphere Services to Support SDGs in High Mountains report, pathways to achieve the 2030 SDG agenda in high mountains must consider trade-offs and synergies among cryosphere services.
 These strategies must be established through combined efforts in governance and financing, individual and collective actions, science, and technology.